 The order process can also be simplified once you have some money in your business account.
 You can pay for a service such as Shopify to help you create a professional-looking site that links to a drop-shipper — and you can watch the orders come in and go out via your sales report while you don’t touch a thing.
 You're obviously going to want to market your product and brand in order to build sales, but this is a great example of how to start a business with no money.
 Get it off the ground first, and then invest in it once you show a profit.

 If you don’t have the money to purchase materials or products themselves, you can barter for things.
 Yes, that means you’re going to have to swallow your pride a little and offer your services in exchange for the things you need to help start your business and/or keep it afloat.

 Starting a business with no money is never easy, and many small businesses come from very humble beginnings.
 Most people don’t see the process of how you started your business — only the results.
 So if you can help a supplier by saving them money exchanging services for goods, you might get the things you need for your business without spending any money at all.

 We live in an era where we have access to just about any piece of information we ever wanted in a matter of seconds.
 It doesn’t matter where we are in the world — if you have a signal on your smartphone or connection to your laptop, you can find the answer to any question.
 This is great because you can Google how to do so many things when starting a business with no money.
 The information is free and instantaneous.

-Another great free resource at your disposal are the many learning tools at Incfile, where there’s tons of valuable information about starting your business on a single site.
-And don’t forget that when you’re ready, Incfile can help you start your company too.
+Another great free resource at your disposal is the library of diverse learning tools at Incfile, where there's tons of valuable information about starting your business on a single site.